YiyuanMa/ULTRA-software-suite/README.md

-# sharpy
+# ULTRA software suite
-Simulation of dynamic aeroelasticity for high aspect ratio structures
+Suite of codes and libraries at the basis of RHEA